Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 Who you end up choosing as your VPN provider will have a lot to do with why you need one in the first place.
 NordVPN is the most popular by far out of all the best VPN services because it has excellent transfer speeds and unblocks the world’s most wanted streaming websites.
 However, its vague data logging policies certainly don’t make it as attractive to small business owners, or individuals that are very security conscious.

 IPVanish would be an obvious choice for anyone else.
-While the provider hasn’t expressed any interest in pursuing ways to unblock Netflix in the near future, the focus on privacy and connection stability has yet to be matched by others.
+While the provider hasn’t expressed any interest in pursuing ways to unblock Netflix shortly, the focus on privacy and connection stability has yet to be matched by others.
 If you want the ultimate anonymous online browsing experience from any of your work, home, and mobile devices, IPVanish probably has you covered.
 Of course, just as long as you don’t care too much about having record-breaking download speeds.

 At the end of the day, it’s unlikely that you’ll find a VPN provider that can satisfy everyone in every way.
 A lot of work goes into developing these services and it’s all about trade-offs to attract as diverse or as narrow a group of people for their customer base.
 What is without a doubt is that using a VPN these days is one of the few ways we have left of maintaining some sense of personal privacy from online trackers like ISP providers, government agencies, advertising companies, hackers, and more.